mauricelambert/WebScripts/docs/Modules.md

 ## Headers

-Some default security headers are sended for all response, you can change the value but you can't delete these headers.
+Some default security headers are sended for all response, you can override the value but you can't delete these headers.

 ## Custom error pages